shanto462/DotThrow/README.md

 ## Usage

 DotThrow offers three features.
-We can create automatic exception caching in method builder style or we can create validation rules for each type in general or grouped way.
+We can create automatic exception caching through method chaining or we can create validation rules for each type in general or grouped way.

-## Example 1 (Method Builder Style):
+## Example 1 (Method Chaining):

 ```csharp
 string s = "aAaaa";